JoseBlanca/franklin/doc/source/using_franklin.rst

 Mapping
 -------

 A set of read files can be mapped against a reference genome.
-For the mapping franklin uses bwa with two algorithms, one for the long reads (sanger and 454) and other for the short reads (illumina).
+For the mapping ngs_backbone uses bwa with two algorithms, one for the long reads (sanger and 454) and other for the short reads (illumina).
 The result is a set of bam files one for each input read file or a merged bam file with all reads in it.

 Input and output files
 ______________________